How to create a successful Remote Onboarding experience: An essential guide

 Checklist for successful “Remote Onboarding” experience

 Every organization is unique in its culture, practices, and new employees.
-An effective onboarding checklist can help empower your new employees and achieve future success of the organization.
-Here is the checklist you should consider to cope up with the remote onboarding challenges.
+An effective remote employee onboarding checklist can help empower your new employees and achieve future success of the organization.
+Here is the checklist you should consider to cope up with the remote employee onboarding challenges.

-- A pre-onboarding check – Get all the administrative work done before initiating the onboarding process.
+Get all the administrative work done before initiating the remote employee onboarding process.
 It is important to ensure that all the paperwork, document submissions and payroll formalities have been completed.
 It allows the HR team to start work without any disruptions.

-- Onboarding site – Create an onboarding site using SharePoint where the new hires can find all company related news and announcements, employee directory, holiday calendar, employee handbook, etc. It helps the employees to get acquainted with the company, its vision and objectives, get an understanding of the team profile etc. With an Office 365 intranet onboarding, you can decide the information access level for the new employees.
+Create an onboarding site using SharePoint where the new onboarding remote workers can find all company related news and announcements, employee directory, holiday calendar, employee handbook, etc. It helps the employees to get acquainted with the company, its vision and objectives, get an understanding of the team profile etc. With Microsoft Office 365 intranet employee onboarding, you can decide the information access level for the new employees.
 You can also track the employee onboarding activities with this site.
 For example, a tracking list includes:

-- Rely on digital tools – Remote workers are more likely to find things on their own.
+Remote workers are more likely to find things on their own.
 So, it is crucial to ensure that all the guidelines, processes, and protocols are updated in your document library.
 Your intranet is the one-stop solution for this task.
-Make all the documents and forms available on the Office 365 intranet so that they can use it as a reliable source of information.
+Make all the documents and forms available on the Microsoft Office 365 intranet so that they can use it as a reliable source of information.

-- Employee Orientation and Training – Let’s say your company is in a growth phase and you are adding 5 new employees every month.
-It would be a pretty rare coincidence for all 5 employees to join on the same day, work for the same department, and have the same manager, etc. Here, a digital workplace serves the purpose amazingly.
+Let’s say your company is in a growth phase and you are adding 5 new employees every month.
+It would be a pretty rare coincidence for all 5 employees to join on the same day, work for the same department, and have the same manager, etc. Here, a digital workplace serves better onboarding experience amazingly.
 You can share self-running presentations, lectures, training documents and videos on your intranet portal without compromising the convenience of employees.
 Each new hire will see the list of modules they need to go through, and you can either require a read receipt or prepare small quizzes at the end of each training to ensure the understanding of employees.
 It reduces dependence on availability of a trainer and since everyone learns at a different pace, the hires can go through the training at their convenience through personalized onboarding portal.

 Create a Successful Remote onboarding experience while mitigating the COVID-19 led disruption and sustain your business continuity.
-By setting your digital workplace and onboarding your employees effectively, you can retain the top talent and strengthen your business further.
+By setting your digital workplace and onboarding your employees effectively, you can retain the top talent and strengthen your business further using the above-mentioned remote onboarding best practices.
 Get a Free Demo to see these features in action and have one-of-a-kind onboarding experience for your employees.